Services

 Execute the adaptive design trial - inclusive of trial monitoring, interim analysis, and making necessary adaptations.
 Provide final analysis and interpretation of the trial data.

-When to Consider Adaptive Designs
+When to Consider Adaptive Designs for Clinical Trials

 While adaptive designs can be advantageous in certain circumstances, they are not suited for every clinical trial.
 Adaptive designs are highly encouraged for clinical trials in the following applications:

-Oncology trials
+Oncology Trials

-Particularly in early phase dose-finding trial designs that use intermediate or accelerated approval endpoints for decision-making
+Particularly in early-phase dose-finding trial designs that use intermediate or accelerated approval endpoints for decision-making.

-Limited patient populations can use supplemental data from earlier run trials, disease progression analytical models, or previous adult trials
+Limited patient populations can use supplemental data from earlier run trials, disease progression analytical models, or previous adult trials.

 Learn More with These Resources